-'Black Lives Matter' Gets Indians Talking About Skin Lightening And Colorism
+Black Lives Matter Gets Indians Talking About Skin Lightening And Colorism

 In India, colorism is rampant.
 Darker-skinned Indians, especially women, face discrimination at work, at school — even in love.
 Some arranged marriage websites let families filter out prospective brides by skin tone.

-So it may be no wonder that about half of all skincare products in India, according to the World Health Organization, are lighteners designed to "brighten" or "lift" – essentially to whiten – a user's skin color.
+So it may be no wonder that about half of all skin care products in India, according to the World Health Organization, are lighteners designed to "brighten" or "lift" — essentially to whiten — a user's skin color.
 WHO estimates that such products amount to about a $500 million industry in India alone.
-Until recently, some of them even came with shade cards – like paint swatches – so that users could track the lightening of their skin.
+Until recently, some of them even came with shade cards — like paint swatches — so that users could track the lightening of their skin.

-Some products claim to "lighten" the skin using multivitamins such as Vitamin B3, and many users have said they're happy with the results.
+Some products claim to "lighten" the skin using multivitamins such as vitamin B3, and many users have said they're happy with the results.
 Other products may contain mercury or bleach, which WHO cautions can damage skin cells.
 Other skin-lightening treatments, including intravenous and pill formulas, have been linked to liver and kidney damage.

 The most popular brand of skin lightener is Fair & Lovely, made by the consumer goods giant Unilever.
 Generations of Indians have grown up with grocery store shelves lined with Fair & Lovely creams and face washes.
 They've been sold in India since 1975 with a marketing campaign of TV commercials and billboards that equate pale, fair skin with beauty and success.